Family Locket Genealogists – NGS 2022

 Research Like a Pro with DNA eBook

-Purchase the eBook at Amazon here: Research Like a Pro with DNA
+Purchase the eBook at Amazon here: Research Like a Pro with DNA.
+The eBook is $9.99, and the paperback is $29.99.

 Learn how to assess and organize your DNA matches, create a research objective, make a research plan, keep a research log, and write a report.
-Watch eleven lectures recorded by Nicole Dyer, Diana Elder, and Robin Wirthlin.
+Watch eleven lectures recorded by Nicole Dyer and Diana Elder.
 Take quizzes and join our private Facebook community to share your assignments and receive feedback.
 Check in during our live monthly office hours session to get help in a group setting.
 The e-Course will give you the extra boost you need in your research efforts.
 You’ll be able to work at your own pace and still receive valuable assistance along the way.

 Learn more and register here: Research Like a Pro with DNA eCourse